Why Your Company Should Have A Shareholders Agreement

-A shareholders agreement is a contract between the shareholders of a company which determines how a company will be run.
+A shareholders agreement is a contract between the shareholders of a company that determines how a company will be run.
 However, there is no legal requirement for the shareholders of a company to enter into a shareholders agreement.
 Without a shareholders agreement, a company will be run in accordance with its articles of association and general company law (under statute and case law).
 Why then should you bother with a shareholders agreement?

 1. Bespoke clauses to fit your company’s needs